 The GCC organises and hosts monthly public meetings.
 The GCC executive also meets once per month and much of the business of the executive is undertaken online through email, social media, our web site and other online tools.
 We engage with a wide range of ACT government agencies, MLA’s and Ministers, and members of the executive participate in a number of forums to better interact with the Gungahlin community.
-The work of the GCC is captured in our newsletters and annual reports (eg. 2020, 2019, 2018).
+The GCC executive roles require a reasonable time commitment.
+The work of the GCC is captured in our newsletters and annual reports (eg. 2021, 2020, 2019, 2018).

 If you know someone who may be interested in the work of the Gungahlin Community Council, please pass this information on to them.

 You must be a registered GCC member to nominate for an executive committee position (signup as a member).
 A person is not eligible to nominate to be an Office-Bearer of the Council if the person is;